 This piece was co-authored by Aaron Scott and The Rev. Sarah Monroe (Chaplains on the Harbor) and The Rev. Lindsey Krinks (Open Table Nashville, Inc.).
-It originally appeared at Aaron’s blog, and his re-published here with her permission.
+It originally appeared at Aaron’s blog, and his re-published here with his permission.
 It’s a reflection on a tour of the Pacific Northwest that the three went on, meeting with different communities of poor people in struggle throughout the region.

 The opinions expressed here aren’t necessarily those of the Kairos Center or its staff.